The Quantum Steeplechase: Problem description

-where $ v(x-x^{'}) = \frac{1}{L} \sum_{q} e^{ -i q(x-x^{'}) } v_q $ (where $ v_q = 0 $ if $ |q| > \Lambda $ for some fixed $ \Lambda \ll k_F $ and $ v_q = v_0 $ is a constant, otherwise) is the forward scattering mutual interaction.
-Also, $ V(x) $ is the external potential of the forms shown in Fig. \ref{revealed}.
-Generically they are piecewise constant potentials with compact support: $ V(x) = 0 $ if $ |x| > a > 0 $ and $ V(x) = V_{i+1} $; \mbox{ }$ a_i < x < a_{i+1} $, $ i = -N,-N+1, ...., N-2 $ and $ a_{N-1} = a $ and $ a_{-N} = -a $ where $ \rho(x,t) = \psi^{\dagger}(x,t) \psi(x,t) - \rho_0 $ (no point splitting is required before taking RPA limit, see Appendix E for a characterization of this model in terms of g-ology couplings).
-The central goal of this paper is to write down the two point and four point Green functions of these systems at zero and finite temperature in the presence of the potentials described behind each of these black boxes.
-For an analytical solution to be feasible when mutual interactions are included, it is necessary to confine the study to the so-called RPA limit which means, among other things, working in the limit where the Fermi momentum and the mass of the fermion diverge in such a way that their ratio is finite (i.e. $ k_F, m \rightarrow \infty $ but $ k_F/m = v_F < \infty $: units that make $ \hbar = 1 $, so that $ k_F $ is both the Fermi momentum as well as a wavenumber, are used).
-This amounts to linearizing the energy momentum dispersion near the Fermi surface.

-Imagine the black box shown in Fig. \ref{revealed} has a width $ w $ in addition to smaller subdivisions (depending upon the details present inside) which are in fixed ratios relative to this scale, it is then imperative to define how $ w $ scales in the RPA limit.
+Here $\theta(x)$ is the Heaviside step function.
+The density is given by $ \rho(x,t) = \psi^{\dagger}(x,t) \psi(x,t) - \rho_0 $ (no point splitting is required before taking RPA limit).
+The central goal of this paper is to write down the Green functions of these systems at zero and at finite temperature in the presence of the potentials described in eq. (\ref{potentials}) .
+For an analytical solution to be feasible when mutual interactions are included, it is necessary to confine the study to the so-called RPA limit which means, among other things, working in the limit where the Fermi momentum and the mass of the fermion diverge in such a way that their ratio is finite (i.e. $ k_F, m \rightarrow \infty $ but $ k_F/m = v_F < \infty $: units that make $ \hbar = 1 $, so that $ k_F $ is both the Fermi momentum as well as a wavenumber, are used) \cite{stone1994bosonization}.
+This amounts to linearizing the energy momentum dispersion near the Fermi surface ($E=E_F+p v_F$ instead of $E=p^2/(2m)$).
+Furthermore, if `w' is the width of the cluster, it is then imperative to define how $ w $ scales in the RPA limit.
 The assertion made is that in the RPA limit $ k_F w < \infty $ as $ k_F \rightarrow \infty $.
 Similarly the heights and depths of the various barriers are assumed to be in fixed ratios with the Fermi energy $ E_F = \frac{1}{2} m v_F^2 $ even as $ m \rightarrow \infty $ with $ v_F < \infty $.

+The goal of calculating the correlation functions is achieved through the following steps which are elaborated in the subsequent sections. {\bf a)} First the single particle two-point functions are calculated in the RPA limit in presence of the cluster of impurities. {\bf b)} From the two-point functions, the slow part of the density density correlation function (DDCF) is calculated. {\bf c)} The two-point functions in (a) are expressed in terms of the densities calculated in (b), which is now called the bosonized version of the Green function. {\bf d)} The DDCFs in (b) is modified to include interactions. {\bf e) } In the bosonized version of the Green function obtained in (c), all the densities are replaced by their interacting versions obtained in (d) to obtain the Green function in presence of interactions.\\